badlydrawnrob/anki-child-theme/source/themes/cards/simple/simple-stripped.md

     ⤷ `rich html`
 -------------------------------------------------------------------------- -->
-1. `viewThumbnail` gets partially applied (with one argument)
+This is a big chunk of code!!!
+It's quite simple though:

-2. This is also called a **curried function**
+1. We _partially_ apply `viewThumbnail` passing only one argument (a `"string"`)
-3. `model.photos` contains a list of records
+2. `List.map` takes a function and a list
-4. `List.map` will cycle through the model
+    - `model.photos` gives us a list of records
-5. And pass `viewThumbnail` a record as it's second argument
+3. `List.map` cycles through the records

 <!-- -------------------------------------------------------------------------
-    ✎ Other notes
+    ★ Other notes

     ⤷ `rich html`
 -------------------------------------------------------------------------- -->
 View the [full program](https://ellie-app.com/q4j6ps87Cj5a1) which consumes the function.
-[Here's what `List.map` does](https://elmprogramming.com/list.html#mapping-a-list).
-Here's some [other curried function examples](https://www.codingexercises.com/guides/quickstart-elm-part-7).
+Here's some [other curried function examples](https://www.codingexercises.com/guides/quickstart-elm-part-7) too.

 <!-- -------------------------------------------------------------------------
-    ✎ Markdown
+    ★ Markdown

     ⤷ `raw text`